InCool Comfort - 4th Installment

-I bit, I signed a contract.
-I would receive 6 prototypes, 3 of the vanity top model and 3 of the wall mounted model including the manufacturing CADs at a cost of $10,000.
+I bit; I signed a contract.
+I would receive six prototypes, three of the vanity top model and three of the wall mounted model including the manufacturing CADs at a cost of $10,000.
 Half payment up front and final payment upon completion.

 I emailed him all my drawings.
-I had come up with an arch design because of the need for space in the housing for the electrical components and my home town, St Louis.
-I described at length the main function of the fan to blow up and down at the core of the body.
+I had produced an arch design because of the need for space in the housing for the electrical components, and my hometown, St Louis.
+I described at length the main function of the fan to blow air up and down at the core of the body.
 I told him of the importance of the 7-inch diameter mirror and the two magnifications.
 I told him that I am the target audience and I know exactly what this makeup mirror with the fan built into its base needs to do.
 I told him that women will get it at first glance.
 I was sure he would produce exactly what I wanted.

-After a week, I got a message he wants to Skype with me and that he thinks he has improved on my design.
-I was excited to see the improvements he did to my design.
+After a week, I got a message that he wanted to Skype with me and that he thinks he has improved on my design.
+I was excited to see his improvements.

-He was proud to presents to me a pedestal type base with the fan lying face up hidden in the base.
+He was proud to present me with a pedestal type base with the fan lying face up hidden in the base.
 The fan blew the air straight up out of slits on top of the base.
 He was so sure that his design with the fan hidden in the base was an improvement over my vision.
-He spent hours on this design not to mention the cost of laser printing the base.
+He spent hours on this design, not to mention the cost of laser printing the base.

-All I could do is think of the $10,000. and that this guy never listen to a word I said.
+All I could do was think of the $10,000. and that this guy never listened to a word I said.
 I kept my cool and explained to him that the fan needs to be visible and right up front.
 I told him again that women will understand what my makeup mirror will do for them at the first sight of the fan.
-I could see the disappointment on his face that I didn’t like his improvement.
+I could see the disappointment on his face that I didn’t like his improvements.

-Thing didn’t go well from that point on and he lost his enthusiasm for my mirror.
-The contract said I could make 3 changes during the final design phase and had he stuck to the original design and made his improvements to the original design I think few changes would have been needed.
-He started to claim I surpassed my 3 changes and he was going to start charging me for changes.
+Things didn’t go well from that point forward, and he lost his enthusiasm for my mirror.
+The contract said I could make three changes during the final design phase and had he stuck to the original design and made his improvements to the original design I think few changes would have been needed.
+He then claimed I surpassed my three changes, and he was going to start charging me for changes.

-To make this long story short, He claimed he put way more hours into my project than he expected and I would only receive one laser printed prototype of the 2 models for the $10,000. and he held them hostage until I paid the contract off in full.
+To make this long story short, He claimed he put way more hours into my project than he expected, and I would only receive one laser printed prototype of the two models for the $10,000. and he held them hostage until I paid the contract off in full.

 Next, I go to my first Inventors Associate of St. Louis meeting.